Warning over shrinking school meals as prices rise

 Andrew Selley, boss of Bidfood, said caterers would face "difficult decisions" as inflation soars.

-It comes after the Governor of the Bank of England, Andrew Bailey, said food price rises were a "major worry".
+The warning comes after Bank of England governor Andrew Bailey said food price rises were a "major worry".

-However, the chairman of Marks & Spencer said he expected high inflation to be temporary.
+However, Marks & Spencer chairman said he expected the sharp rate at which prices were rising to be temporary.

-Archie Norman told the BBC's Today programme: "I do think it's important to say before we get too panicked, most of this inflation is probably transitory."
+"I do think it's important to say before we get too panicked, most of this inflation is probably transitory," Archie Norman told the BBC's Today programme.

 Food prices have surged in recent months as the pandemic and war in Ukraine have driven up the costs of energy, shipping and raw materials.